The Inquirer and Mirror

 The Inquirer and Mirror, also called The I&M, or "The Inky", is the weekly newspaper of record on the island of Nantucket, Massachusetts.
 It is published every Thursday morning and has been in continuous publication since 1821.
+The Inquirer and Mirror also publishes the magazine Nantucket Today.
+The I&Ms domain name, ack.net, is derived from the IATA code of the island's only airport, ACK.